sporniket/electronic-package-descriptor/README.md

 **Sporniket's electronic package descriptor** is written using python version 3.6, and should work with python version 3.7 up to 3.10.

 It relies on the following packages to build and test :

 * build
 * pytest

+It also relies on the following package to enforce source formatting :

+* black

 see [README packaging](https://github.com/sporniket/electronic-package-descriptor/blob/main/README-packaging.md) for further details.